ricdezen/ricdezen.github.io/about.md

 Hello, my name is Riccardo.
 I am a Computer Engineering student from Italy.
 I like coding, electronics, artificial intelligence, videogames, and I sometimes forget to mention tabletop RPGs.
-I am keeping this small portfolio in hopes it gives me some extra motivation for when I develop small projects during my spare time.
+I am keeping this small portfolio in hopes writing down my journey through my personal projects will improve my motivation.

-Hasn't really done it for me yet.
+Considering I think I posted around 0.1% of what I coded since opening this, I'd say it is not working.